rabbitmq/rabbitmq-server/deps/amqp10_client/README.md

 waiting until the remote end returns with their `Open` frame.
 The client will notify the caller of various internal/async events using `amqp10_event` messages.
-In the example above when the remote replies with their `Open` frame a message is sent of the following forma:
+In the example above when the remote replies with their `Open` frame a message is sent of the following form:

 ```
 {amqp10_event, {connection, ConnectionPid, opened}}